ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 - Potentially large POST request
 - Need some sort of convention to tie multipart files to JSON representation

+5. Decrypt S3 files after submission and embed signed S3 URL

+This is option 2, but since the files in S3 are encrypted we decrypt the file after submission.
+We then generate a signed S3 url which can be handed over to another system.

+Pros:

+- Lightweight JSON payload
+- S3 deals with files

+Cons:

+- We must retain files for client to pick up
+- Client must pick up file within 1 week (S3 constraint)
+- We can only retain files for 28 days
+- An Exposed link will lead to unencrypted files being available for download
+- If client does not pick up data within 28 days the submission files will be lost
+- Work needs to be done so post submission files are decrypted in S3 and associated back to submission
+- We will now be storing some files in S3 which are unencrypted

 ## Decision